bootladder/systemdcontrol/readme.txt

 it should be nice UI rendered in a terminal

-it's a command line tool.
+it's a command line tool and also a TUI which prompts the user for menu

 to install it, run install.sh